Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 - Terminal operators lose productivity because of congestion and face pressures from localities to reduce the number of idle trucks at their gates.

 The fundamental reason behind the repositioning of a container is the search for cargo to ensure the continuity of paid movements.
-A container is an asset whose usage level is linked with profit and must continuously be in circulation.
+A container is an asset whose usage level is linked with profit, and it must continuously be in circulation.
 Its velocity involves higher turnover rates, and three main options are available to promote this velocity:

 - Improve the efficiency of existing cargo rotation with a better link between import and export activities by synchronizing flows.
-Instead of returning directly to the rail or maritime terminal, an empty container can be brought right away to an export location to be loaded.
+Instead of returning directly to the rail or maritime terminal, an empty container can be brought immediately to an export location to be loaded.
 However, an asymmetry between import and export-based logistics makes this a difficult proposition.

 5. The Digitalization of Containers

 Like other elements of the transport sector, containers are being transformed by information technologies.
 The container is the object of digitalization and the diffusion of smart containers that allow for additional information to be made available to carriers, terminal operators, and cargo owners.
 This information is related to the identification of the container, its location, and its physical characteristics.
 In particular: